lavandongen/dom-confetti-vue/README.md

 ```html
 <confetti-canon :config="confettiConfig" />
 ```

-## Requirements
-This file uses `TypeScript` make sure your Vue project runs using TypeScript using the `Class-Style` based implementation.

-If you wish to use this without TypeScript, [Claudia Ochoa](https://github.com/claudia-ochoa) made a conversion from this to vanilla Vue that can be found here: https://github.com/claudia-ochoa/vue-confetti

 ## Credits
 This file was converted from [dom confetti](https://github.com/daniel-lundin/dom-confetti) and all credit goes to [Daniel Lundin](https://github.com/daniel-lundin).